korw1-ook/metadata_swipper/README.md

 ## ⚠️ Why MetadataTotal Is Different

-Many metadata cleaners directly strip internal file structures, which often results in:
+Many metadata cleaners directly strip internal file structures, which often results in corrupted images or broken documents.

-- corrupted images
-- broken PDF files
-- unreadable documents

 MetadataTotal follows a **safe rebuild methodology**:
 - Metadata is extracted in read-only mode
 - Original content is reconstructed cleanly
 - File structure and integrity remain intact

-This approach mirrors professional privacy and digital forensic workflows.
+This approach reflects professional privacy and digital forensic workflows.

 ---